tmliang/SeG/README.md

 | --- | ------ | ----- | ----- | ---- |

 ## Note
-PCNN and SAN **do not** share the same entity-aware embedding layer, and the 'lambda' values for PCNN and SAN are 0.05 and 1.0 respectively (confirmed by the authors).
+PCNN and SAN **do not** share the same entity-aware embedding layer, and the `lambda` values for PCNN and SAN are 0.05 and 1.0 respectively (confirmed by the authors).